GunchevDB/newsletter-fantasy/README.md

    # or
    npm start     # plain node
    ```
-   Visit [http://localhost:3000](http://localhost:3000) to use the editor UI.
+   Visit [http://localhost:3000/login](http://localhost:3000/login) to authenticate with your admin credentials; after logging in you will be redirected to the editor dashboard.

 ## Using the App
+1. Sign in at `/login` using the credentials defined by `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
-1. Add subscribers manually in the dashboard (or through the public API described below).
+2. Add subscribers manually in the dashboard (or through the public API described below).
-2. Compose a campaign: write a title, optional preview text, format content, and upload images.
+3. Compose a campaign: write a title, optional preview text, format content, and upload images.
-3. Click **Preview Email** to see the responsive, inline-styled template with the unsubscribe link preview.
+4. Click **Preview Email** to see the responsive, inline-styled template with the unsubscribe link preview.
-4. Click **Send Newsletter** to deliver a personalized email (including a per-recipient unsubscribe link) to each subscriber.
+5. Click **Send Newsletter** to deliver a personalized email (including a per-recipient unsubscribe link) to each subscriber.
 Detailed results are returned in the response and logged server-side.
-5. Use `/api/test-email` or `/api/diagnostics` whenever you need to verify deliverability or check external integrations (Resend/Cloudinary).
+6. Use `/api/test-email` or `/api/diagnostics` whenever you need to verify deliverability or check external integrations (Resend/Cloudinary).

 ## Subscriber Storage